-Colorado law defines criminal mischief in CRS 18-4-501 as knowingly damaging or destroying another person’s land or personal property.
-The offense can be charged as a felony or a misdemeanor depending on the extent of the property damage.
+Under Colorado CRS 18-4-501, “a person commits criminal mischief when he or she knowingly damages the real or personal property of one or more other persons.”
+The offense can be charged as a felony or a misdemeanor depending on the extent or value of the property damage.

 Common defenses to criminal mischief charges are that the incident was an accident, or that the defendant was falsely accused.

 In this article, our Colorado criminal defense attorneys discuss:

 - 1. How does Colorado law define criminal mischief?

 - 2. What is the sentence under CRS 18-4-501?